 - 1 tbsp. lime juice

 - 1 tbsp. fish sauce (available in tall bottles at Asian/Chinese food stores)

 - 1 tbsp. brown sugar or 1 tsp. white sugar

 - 1 to 2 fresh red chilies, minced, or 1/3 to 1/2 tbsp. dried crushed chili (from the spice aisle)

 - For the Topping:

 - A handful of fresh coriander

 If using frozen fish, quickly thaw by floating the fish packet in a bowl or sink of tepid water.
 If using fresh fish, briefly rinse it and pat dry.
 Place fish in a covered, flat-bottomed baking dish.
 Set aside.

-Combine all 'Black Bean Sauce' ingredients together, stirring well to dissolve the sugar.
+Combine all 'Black Bean Sauce' ingredients, stirring well to dissolve the sugar.
 Pour sauce over fish.
 Turn the fish once or twice so that it is saturated with sauce.
 You can either cover fish and leave to marinate OR bake right away.

 Portion the fish out onto individual plates.
 Top with some of the black bean sauce from the baking dish plus a sprinkling of spring onion and fresh coriander.
 Drizzle with a little sesame oil and serve with rice and more of the black bean sauce on the side.